BKWLD/cloak-copy/README.md

 Renders a CMS non-specific `cloak-copy` instance within a `max-w` class.

 - props:
-  - `body` - String, the html content to be rendered
+  - `content` - String, the html content to be rendered
   - `balanceText` - See above
   - `unorphan` - See above
   - `maxWidthClass` - A `max-w-*` class to apply to the block

 ### `cloak-copy-wysiwyg`

-Takes `html` and wraps it with default wysiwyg styling.
+Takes `content` and wraps it with default wysiwyg styling.

 - props:
-  - `html` - String, the html content to be rendered
+  - `content` - String, the html content to be rendered
   - `balanceText` - See above
   - `unorphan` - See above